liferay/liferay-docs/develop/tutorials/articles/asset-framework/asset-framework-intro.markdown

 [Asset Enabling Custom Entities](/learning-paths/-/knowledge_base/6-2/asset-enabling-custom-entities) takes you through the fundamentals of enabling an example application's custom entities to use the asset framework.
-If you haven't travelled through that Learning Path, we recommend you do so before continuing with these tutorials, as they explore the details of leveraging the framework's various features.
+If you haven't travelled through that Learning Path, we recommend you do so before continuing with the tutorials in this section.

+These tutorials explore the details of leveraging the framework's various features.
 Here are some features that your users can leverage, as you implement them in your app using the asset framework:

 -   Associate tags to custom content types.
 Users can create and assign new tags, or use existing tags.